-Removing GPU card
+Removing a GPU

-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Remove the top cover of the GPU air shroud.
+- 1 Follow the safety guidelines listed in Safety Instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Press the blue tabs on either sides of the shroud and remove the top cover of the GPU air shroud.